 Within our approach, we can fully take advantage of the $\Delta$-learning method by estimating the effect of thermalized electrons in our calculations.
-To do so, we considered two MLPs trained on the VMC-LDA and LRDMC-LDA differences, respectively, and ran simulations at temperatures $T = 10$~kK, $15$~kK, and $35$~kK with the corrected Karasiev-Sjostrom-Dufty-Trickey (KSDT) finite-temperature (FT) LDA functional \cite{Karasiev2014,Karasiev2018,Lehtola2018} as baseline, in place of the usual ground-state PZ-LDA functional.
+To do so, we ran simulations at temperatures $T = 10$~kK, $15$~kK, $20$~kK and $35$~kK considering the effect of finite $T$ in the underlying PBE energies and forces.
 In this way, we can include the effects of thermally excited electrons in our MLP without changing it, at least at the DFT level of theory.
 Here, the effect of the explicit dependence of the DFT functional on $T$ was not considered, since it has been shown to be negligible for hydrogen systems and the temperature range analyzed here \cite{Karasiev2014,Karasiev2018,Karasiev2019}.
 We remark that this approach is also applicable when a DFT-MLP is used as a baseline in place of an ab initio calculation, where finite temperature effects can be estimated from the DFT density of states \cite{Mahmoud2022}.